-About Costa Cruises
+About Costa Cruise Lines

-Known as the line that cruises “Italian Style,” Costa projects a lively and appealing Italian vibe (count on finding delicious pastas on the menus) that attracts an international mix of passengers.
+Known as the line that cruises "Italian Style," Costa Cruise Lines projects a lively and appealing Italian vibe (count on finding delicious pastas on the menus) that attracts an international mix of passengers.
 The onboard currency is the Euro and announcements are made a number of languages, including English, Italian, French, German and Spanish.

 Given the passenger mix, the entertainment bridges language barriers, with theme parties, a mix of musical offerings, from classical to rock, and games and contests cooked up by the youthful and energetic cruise staff.

-While most Costa ships homeport in the Med and offer the greatest variety of sailings there and in Northern Europe, they also travel to other destinations (including the Caribbean in winter; Canada and New England in the fall).
-Costa has pushed the itinerary map to include exotic ports in China and Southeast Asia and the United Arab Emirates (the line homeports two ships in Dubai).
+While most Costa Cruise Lines ships homeport in the Med and offer the greatest variety of sailings there and in Northern Europe, they also travel to other destinations (including the Caribbean in winter; Canada and New England in the fall).
+Costa Cruise Lines has pushed the itinerary map to include exotic ports in China and Southeast Asia and the United Arab Emirates (the line homeports two ships in Dubai).

-Costa Cruises is best for:
+Costa Cruise Lines is best for:

 Adults and families looking for a large cruise ship with varied onboard entertainment and a lively continental atmosphere;